lablup/backend.ai/docs/dev/daily-workflows.rst

   .. tip::

-     For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).
+     For a long list of arguments or list/tuple items, you could explicitly add a trailing comma to force Ruff/Black to insert line-breaks after every item even when the line length does not exceed the limit (100 characters).

   .. tip::